manzanotree/warmregards/README.md

 within 14 days of the tenant moving out.
 After this period, the landlord forefeits any rights to any portion of the deposit.
 It has been over a month in my case.

 I waited patiently for 1 month before following up with them.
 Multiple emails fell on deaf ears.
-Because of poor experiences in the past, I decided to spam them until they responded.
-I decided to use the Fibonacci number of the day to send that number of emails to a strategically selected set of email recipients.
+Because of poor experiences in the past, I decided to bombard them with spam them until they respond.
+I chose to use the Fibonacci number of the day to send that number of emails to a strategically selected set of email recipients.
 For example, I sent 1 email to 6 recipients on the first and second days.
 3 emails to 6 recipients on the fourth day. etc, etc.

 This is obviously unsustainable, and a waste of my time.
-So I built this program to automate bombarding people with emails.
+So I built this program to automate shelling people with emails.
 It's a simple express app with nodemailer (plus gmail).

 # Notes
 This was built very quickly to get a job done.
 I'll improve on it over time to make it more user friendly.
 Ideally I'd like for anyone, dev and non-dev alike, to be able to get this up and running with little to no programming experience.